Tamil dynasties: Pandya dynasty

 The Pandyas entered their golden age under Maravarman I and Jatavarman Sundara Pandya I (13th century).
 Some early efforts by Maravarman I to expand into the ancient Chola country were effectively checked by the Hoysalas.
 Jatavarman I (c.
 1251) successfully expanded the kingdom into the Telugu country (as far north as Nellore), south Kerala, and conquered northern Sri Lanka.
 The city of Kanchi became a secondary capital of the Pandyas.
 Maravarman Kulasekhara I (1268) defeated an alliance of the Hoysalas and the Cholas (1279) and invaded Sri Lanka.
 The venerable Tooth Relic of the Buddha was carried away by the Pandyas.
 During this period, the rule of the kingdom was shared among several royals, one of them enjoying primacy over the rest.
 An internal crisis in the Pandya kingdom coincided with the Khalji invasion of south India in 1310–11.
 The ensuing political crisis saw more sultanate raids and plunder, the loss of south Kerala (1312), and north Sri Lanka (1323) and the establishment of the Madurai sultanate (1334).
 The Pandyas of Ucchangi (9th–13th century), in the Tungabhadra Valley were related to the Pandyas of Madurai.

 According to tradition, the legendary Sangams ("the Academies") were held in Madurai under the patronage of the Pandyas, and some of the Pandya rulers claimed to be poets themselves.
 Pandya Nadu was home to a number of renowned temples, including the Meenakshi Temple in Madurai.
 The revival of the Pandya power by Kadungon (7th century CE) coincided with the prominence of the Shaivite nayanars and the Vaishnavite alvars.

 Chola dynasty

 The Chola dynasty was a Tamil thalassocratic empire of southern India, one of the longest-ruling dynasties in the world history.
 The earliest datable references to the Chola are in inscriptions from the 3rd century BCE left by Ashoka, of the Maurya Empire.
 As one of the Three Crowned Kings of Tamilakam, along with the Chera and Pandya, the dynasty continued to govern over varying territory until the 13th century CE.
-Despite these ancient origins, the period when it is appropriate to speak of a "Chola Empire" only begins with the medieval Cholas in the mid-9th century CE.
+Despite these ancient origins, the period when it is appropriate to speak of a "Chola Empire" only begins with the medieval Cholas in the mid-9th century CE when Vijayalaya Chola, the successor of Srikantha Chola captured Thanjavur from the Pandyas.